CaiJingLong/flutter_ijkplayer/compile.md

 ## LICENSE

-The project base on bilibili/ijkplayer 's 0.8.8 version.
+The project base on 0.8.8 of bilibili/ijkplayer.
 Before you use it, you need to make sure that your project meets ijkplayer's requirements.

 Part of the iOS code in the project comes from https://github.com/jadennn/flutter_ijk, all of which are based on the MIT protocol.